Kentzo/git-archive-all/README.rst

       -C BASE_REPO          use BASE_REPO as the main git repository to archive;
                             defaults to the current directory when empty

-      --no-exclude          ignore the [-]export-ignore attribute in .gitattributes
+      --no-export-ignore    ignore the [-]export-ignore attribute in .gitattributes

       --force-submodules    force `git submodule init && git submodule update` at each level before iterating submodules

-      --extra=EXTRA         additional files to include in the archive
+      --include=EXTRA         additional files to include in the archive

       --dry-run             show files to be archived without actually creating the archive